RyuichiSaito1/covid19-twitter-usa/README.md

-# Estimating Time-series Changes in Social Sentiment @Twitter in U.S. Metropolises During the COVID-19 Pandemic
+# Ryuichi Saito and Shinichiro Haruyama, “Estimating Time-series Changes in Social Sentiment @Twitter in U.S. Metropolises during the COVID-19 Pandemic”

 This repository contains the input andoutput data for the currently peer-reviewed original article, "Estimating Time-series Changes in Social Sentiment @Twitter in U.S. Metropolises During the COVID-19 Pandemic".